 The meaning of the route will come to life when we talk to pilgrims who are making the hike for spiritual reasons, learning what the journey means to them.
 After an included lunch, we’ll continue walking the route ourselves.
 Please note: Our hikes on the pilgrimage route are physically demanding, ranging from 1 to 3.5 miles in length on unpaved and uneven terrain with some steep sections.

-After enjoying dinner on your own this evening, you might opt to join us in a walk along the ruta fluvial, a traditional evening stroll alongside one of Pamplona’s three rivers (the Arga, Elorz, and Sadar rivers).
+After dinner together at a local restaurant, you might opt to join us for a walk down the ruta fluvial, enjoying an evening stroll alongside one of Pamplona’s three rivers (the Arga, Elorz, and Sadar rivers).

-After breakfast, we set off for a walking tour of Burgos, the historic capital of the 16th-century Castile kingdom.
+After breakfast we set off on a walking tour of Puente La Reina, a town in Navarra famous for its six-arched bridge built by Queen Muniadona, to whom the town's name—translated to "bridge of the queen"—refers.
+Our next destination is Burgos, the historic capital of the 16th-century Castile kingdom.
 As one of Spain’s most well-preserved medieval cities, the UNESCO World Heritage Site is full of architectural gems from the 14th and 15th centuries, including the Gothic cathedral whose spires punctuate the skyline like stone exclamation marks, and the Arco de Santa Maria, the ancient entrance to the city.
 Hidden from view but nonetheless a part of the city’s folklore is the belief that Burgos is the final resting place of the legendary El Cid.
 It is said that his widow brought his body—dressed in armor, and accompanied by full retinue—to be buried here.

 After we enjoy free time for lunch on our own, we’ll stroll a different portion of the Camino de Santiago.
 Depending on the weather, we may follow the path along the Canal de Castilla toward the dam, with views of farmland on the opposite side.